-Immediately after each experiment or simulation, the generated data and metadata will be copied via a LAN connection on our departmental servers, on which capacity in the terabyte range is attributed to the research group.
-The data on the department servers is automatically backed up twice on tape every night.
-One tape is then stored in a fire- and waterproof cabinet in the Department and the second tape is storage under similar conditions in a separate building of the University.
+Immediately after each experiment, the generated data and metadata will be copied via a LAN connection on our institute servers, on which capacity in the terabyte range is attributed to the research group.
+The data on the institute servers is automatically backed up every night.

-This procedure is routine in our Department and the management of the servers and the backups is assured by the IT engineers employed by our Department.
+This procedure is routine in our Institute and the management of the servers and the backups is assured by the team members and, if needed, by the IT engineer.
 As we do not generate sensitive data, there are no concerns regarding this specific aspect.